 Why This Catches Businesses Off Guard

 The THB 50,000 threshold (roughly USD 1,400) is not particularly high for B2B transactions.
-Any business regularly invoicing clients for professional services, wholesale goods, construction work, or consulting fees will routinely issue receipts above this amount.
-A single monthly retainer payment, a modest equipment purchase, or a quarterly service fee can trigger the obligation.
+A single monthly retainer, a modest equipment purchase, or a quarterly service fee can trigger the obligation.
+Because stamp duty on receipts is the responsibility of the party issuing the receipt (the payee), businesses cannot shift this cost to customers unless the contract specifically provides for it.

 Who Pays Stamp Duty on Each Instrument

-These are the Revenue Code defaults.
+The Revenue Code assigns a default liable party for each of the 28 instruments, as shown in the table above.
+The general principle: the party who derives the primary benefit from the instrument is typically responsible for paying the duty.
 In practice, contractual allocation is extremely common.
 Parties routinely negotiate who bears stamp duty costs as part of their commercial agreements.
 A landlord might shift lease stamp duty to the tenant, or a principal might agree to cover the contractor's stamp duty on a hire-of-work contract.
 These arrangements are legally permissible, but the Revenue Code's designated party remains ultimately responsible if the duty goes unpaid.
 The Revenue Department will look to the statutory liable party first, regardless of any private agreement between the parties.

 When an instrument exists in duplicate or counterpart copies, both copies may require stamping.
 This is particularly relevant for contracts where each party retains an original.
 Each copy is treated as a separate dutiable instrument, and the liable party for each copy is determined by the same Revenue Code rules.